Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/02-log-analysis/b.kql-queries.md

 # KQL Queries Guide for Log Analytics and Sentinel Integration

-This guide explains how to use KQL (Kusto Query Language) to query logs in Azure Sentinel after connecting your log repository to Sentinel.
+This guide will walk you through the process of using KQL (Kusto Query Language) to query logs in Azure Sentinel after connecting your log repository to Sentinel.

 ## Steps to Query Logs in Sentinel

 1. **Search Log Analytics Workspace**
-   - Go to the Log Analytics workspace you created.
+   - Navigate to the Log Analytics workspace that you created.
-   - On the left-hand side, click on *Logs*.
+   - On the left menu, click *Logs*.

 2. **Switch to KQL Mode**
    - In the query box, switch from *Simple Mode* to *KQL Mode*.

 3. **Check if Logs Are Flowing**
-   - To check if logs are flowing, search for `SecurityEvent` and click *Run*.
+   - To verify if logs are coming in, search for `SecurityEvent` and click *Run*.
-   - This will display logs from the SecurityEvent table.
-It may take a few minutes for the logs to appear in the query table.
+   - This will show logs from the SecurityEvent table.
+Note that it may take a few minutes for the logs to show up.

 4. **Filter by User Principal Name (Account)**
-   - If you want to query logs related to a specific account, you can filter by the `UserPrincipalName` (the account’s email or username).
+   - To search logs for a specific account, you can filter by `UserPrincipalName` (the account's email or username).
    - Example KQL query to filter by account:

      ```kql